boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 };
 ```

-Remember that above action is updating a `state.data`.
+Invoke above action will update a `state.data`.
-Your data reducer is responsible for state output.
+Your data reducer is responsible for state.data output.

 We have a ready to use actions.
 Now we can implement it in some Component.
 There are many posibilities to do it.

-You can fire fetchData action in `componentDidMount` lifecycle method, or maybe by `onClick` method.
+You can invoke fetchData action in `componentDidMount` lifecycle method, or maybe by `onClick` method.

 For this article I prepared a simple `<Data />` component.